TEDxAuckland/tedx-auckland-site/src/collections/_events/tedxauckland-2016.md

 * Sidestepping power structures, gender, race and geography.
 * Stepping outside your workplace, your country and even your hemisphere to connect with a community of speakers, delegates and partners united by a healthy disrespect for business as usual.

 The event featured ideas and talks from amazing people changing the world.
-We’ll be matching the diversity of ideas with an equally diverse audience, you!
+We’ll be matching the diversity of ideas with an equally diverse audience, you\!

 TEDxAuckland 2016: *flipside* featured talks over two days, events, activities and social time.
 Shed 10 the venue provided the perfect space for hosting, break out spaces and food and beverage side you deserve.